guardian/workflow-frontend/README.md

  1. Make sure that you are running the right version of nodejs, (tested and working with v6.1.0).
 We recommend using [nvm](https://github.com/creationix/nvm) to easily manage multiple versions of node.
 With this you can use `nvm use` to switch to this version quickly.
  1. Run the install script `./scripts/setup.sh`
  1. Download the DEV config: `./scripts/fetch-config.sh`
- 1. Run the `setup-app.rb` in the `dev-nginx` repo with the `nginx/nginx-mapping.yml` file in this repo
+ 2. Run the `dev-nginx setup-app nginx/nginx-mapping.yml`
- 1. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.
+ 3. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.

 If you encounter a `Module build failed` error due to Node Sass during set up, run `npm rebuild node-sass`.